<!– generated-by: gsd-doc-writer –> Usage Guide ===========

 Embenx is designed to be simple for prototyping yet robust enough for research-grade agentic memory.
-This guide covers core retrieval and serialization.
+This guide covers core retrieval, serialization, and advanced search patterns.

 The primary interface is the Collection class.
-It provides a table-like abstraction for vectors and metadata.
+You can initialize it with a specific backend and dimension.

 from embenx import Collection